Saturday, August 17, 2024

 While Alfie and Tommy drive off, the Princes Park team discover they have been ripped off.
 While most of the team are worried about what items they have lost, Hamish also has a moment to worry about Alfie and his situation.

-He is still concerned about Alfie and later that day he wanders the market with some money he plans to donate to Alfie.
-However, he stumbles across a stall selling his kilt, bag and jacket, along with a host of other items taken from Princes Park changing room.
-Hamish is enraged and in a furious moment, he overturns the stall and smashes up the market.
+He is still concerned about Alfie, and later that day, he wanders the market with some money he plans to donate to Alfie.
+However, he stumbles across a stall selling his kilt, bag and jacket, along with a host of other items taken from the Princes Park changing room.
+Hamish is enraged, and in a furious moment, he overturns the stall and smashes up the market.

 Rating: 7.5/10